Queens University of Charlotte Kicks off New Online MBA with Weekend Residency

 “Having been away from school for such a long period of time, I am quite nervous about re-entering the academic realm,” said student Larry Oxford, a product manager at Trinity Manufacturing, Inc. “The residency helped diminish my concerns after seeing how my fellow classmates and the staff from Queens are thoroughly engaged in the success of the program.”

 The McColl School of Business is accredited by AACSB International - the Association to Advance Collegiate Schools of Business, the premier international accrediting agency for bachelor’s, master’s, and doctoral degree programs in accounting and business administration.
-The McColl School is one of only 5 percent of business schools worldwide to hold this designation.

 The McColl School at Queens is now accepting applications for its spring 2015 online MBA cohort, with a residency planned in January.
 The 36-credit hour online MBA program offers concentrations in leadership and healthcare and can be completed in two years.
 For more information about the online MBA program, visit www.online.queens.edu or call 866-313-2356.

 Founded in 1857, Queens University of Charlotte is a private, co-educational university with a commitment to liberal arts and professional studies.
 Located in the heart of historic Charlotte, North Carolina, Queens serves approximately 2,400 undergraduate and graduate students.
 Notable recognition includes being ranked No. 18 among regional universities in the South by U.S. News & World Report in 2014, and our five faculty members who have been named N.C.
 Professors of the Year.